manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 ## Highlighting via SQL

-`HIGHLIGHT()` function can be used to highlight search results.
+The `HIGHLIGHT()` function can be used to highlight search results.
 Here's the syntax:

 ```sql
 HIGHLIGHT([options], [field_list], [query] )